Respirable Crystalline Silica

 - Evaluate employee exposures to crystalline silica through assessment and personal sampling

 - Compare exposure monitoring results to the current OSHA Action Level and PEL

 - Assist with silica and OSHA training and documentation

 As stated, our services include monitoring the permissible exposure limit (PEL) for respirable crystalline silica.
 OSHA limits exposure to respirable crystalline silica to 50 micrograms per cubic meter of air (µg/m3) over an eight-hour day with an action level of 25 µg/m3 over an eight-hour day.

 - Glass manufacturing

-- Pottery products
+- Pottery and ceramics products

 - Structural clay products

-- Concrete & ready mix products
+- Concrete and ready-mix products

 - Dental laboratories